 "Good Lord!" he cried, "and has it come to this, then, that a fellow can't stop and speak to a girl but he must needs be filling her head with nonsense?"
-Then he laughed again, and went on with a kind of sulky recklessness-evidently he had resolved to carry the matter off with a high hand: "A pretty state of affairs, indeed, If I choose to speak to Little Song when I meet her, it is none-
+Then he laughed again, and went on with a kind of sulky recklessness-evidently he had resolved to carry the matter off with a high hand: "A pretty state of affairs, indeed, If I choose to speak to Little Song when I meet her, it is noneaffecting the morals of the people is my business."
+"Morals of the people," grumbled the boy, "and do I endanger the morals of the people by stopping and speaking to my mother's servant when I chance to meet her?"